jacebenson/cedar/docs/docs/contributing-overview.md

 The Cedar Core Team is working publicly — progress is updated daily on the [Release Project Board](https://github.com/orgs/redwoodjs/projects/11).

-Eventually, all this leads you back to Redwood’s GitHub Issues page.
+Eventually, all this leads you back to Cedar’s GitHub Issues page.
 Here you’ll find open items that need help, which are organized by labels.
 There are four labels helpful for contributing:

 1. [Good First Issue](https://github.com/cedarjs/cedar/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22): these items are more likely to be an accessible entry point to the Framework.
 It’s less about skill level and more about focused scope.
 2. [Help Wanted](https://github.com/cedarjs/cedar/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22): these items especially need contribution help from the community.